miltonsim/acra-live-smart-singapore-hackathon-2020/README.md

 <img  src="./readme_resources/Request.png"  height="400"/><br/>

 *Hard Copy Form*

-- Customer submits hard copy form to ACRA staff
+- The customer submits the hard copy form to the ACRA staff

-- Staff scans and uploads the document to the staff website where it will be stored in AWS S3
+- The staff scans and uploads the document to the staff website where it will be stored in S3

-- The uploading of the document to S3 triggers AWS Lambda and AWS Textract to extract text elements from the document and stores this information in AWS DynamoDB
+- The uploading of the document to S3 will automatically trigger Lambda which will use Textract to extract the text elements from the document and stores this information in DynamoDB

-Online Form
+*Online Form*

-- Customer submits online form on the customer website
+- The customer submits online form through the customer website which is hosted on S3

-- Form details are stored in Amazon DynamoDB
+- The form details are stored in DynamoDB using API Gateway and Lambda

 *Helpdesk and Chatbot*

-- Customer can chat with chatbot which utilises AWS Lex
+- The customer can chat with the chatbot on the customer website which utilises Amazon Lex

-- Customer can make enquiries to the helpdesk through AWS Connect
+- The customer can make enquiries to the helpdesk through Amazon Connect

 **Review**
 <img  src="./readme_resources/Review.png" height="400"/><br/>

 *Decision Making Engine*

-- Once form details are added to AWS DynamoDB, AWS Lambda is automatically triggered where it will make use of Amazon SageMaker to determine if the case should be approved.
+- Once the form details are added to DynamoDB, Lambda is automatically triggered where it will make use of the SageMaker model to determine if the case should be approved.
+- If SageMaker is unable to decide, the request will be sent to A2I.
+The staff is then able to help decide.
+This information will be used to retrain the model, making it smarter.

 *Dashboard*

-- The staff views the staff website which is hosted on AWS S3
+- The staff views the staff website which is hosted on S3

-- The website makes use of Amazon API Gateway and AWS Lambda to retrieve the case records from AWS DynamoDB
+- The website makes use of API Gateway and Lambda to retrieve the case records from DynamoDB

-Case status can be viewed (Approved, Rejected, Pending Review)
+A case status can be
+1. Approved
+2. Rejected
+3. Pending Manual Review
+4. Pending Manual Refund

 **Refund/Reply**

 <img  src="./readme_resources/Refund-Reply.png" height="400"/><br/>

 *Customer Notification*

-When a case if approved or rejected, customers will be notified via email using AWS SES
+- When a case is approved or rejected, the customer will be notified via email using Lambda and Amazon SES

 *Refund*

-When a case is approved, AWS Lambda is triggered and submits a refund to the customer through the payment gateway
+- When a case is approved, Lambda will be triggered and submits a refund to the customer through the Payment Gateway
+- If the case requires manual refund, the staff has to manually refund the customer.

 **Record**

 <img  src="./readme_resources/Record.png" height="400"/><br/>

 *Excel Records*

-Staff requests to view the excel spreadsheet.

-This triggers Amazon API Gateway and AWS Lambda to retrieve records from AWS DynamoDB and export it as an excel spreadsheet

-Spreadsheet is stored in AWS S3 where it can be downloaded
+- After from viewing the cases through a dashboard, the staff can request to view an Excel spreadsheet where the records will be retrieved using API Gateway and Lambda from DynamoDB.
+It will then be exported to S3 and be automatically downloaded to the staff's computer.
+The downloading of records is secured through a pre-signed URL

 ---